 Impressive.
 But how does it stack to the dedicated AMD Radeon Pro 460 GPU on the MacBook Pro 2016?
 Let’s take a look:

 Well, I can breathe better that my MacBook Pro did better in comparison.
 But wait a second, that’s only a difference of about 16% in favor of my machine, which is not a lot!

-Whatever hardware Apple put into these iPads, we can see that it truly is unbelievably fast – it is able to not just compete with Apple’s own laptops, but also beat them in a number of ways.
-My MacBook Pro cost me a lot more money than the iPad, and yet this little machine can outperform it in CPU benchmarks.
+Whatever hardware Apple put into this iPad Pro, we can see that it truly is unbelievably fast – it is able to not just compete with Apple’s own laptops, but also beat them in a number of ways.
+My MacBook Pro cost me a lot more money than the iPad Pro, and yet this little machine can outperform it in CPU benchmarks.
 Now I can see why Apple wants to put its own CPUs in future machines.
 If they can put such fast, low-heat / low power CPUs into such a small form factor, I can only imagine what they will be able to do on future MacBook Pro machines.

 Apple Pencil 2